MarcoBonato2007/MarcoBonato2007/README.md

 ## Projects and work

 - Please refer to my [Github projects page](https://github.com/MarcoBonato09?tab=repositories) for my projects.
+- I also built a Neural network from scratch (very useful for learning theory, but not worth it to show on Github since the code isn't that special)
 - Please view my algorithmic problem-solving work on my [Codeforces page](https://codeforces.com/profile/marcobonato).

 ## Hobbies and things I find fun